alishalawani/ChatRoom/README.md

 - Since the Button element is limitedly customizable, we would be using the `TouchableOpacity` component nesting a `Text` element that would serve as the button title.

 ### Displaying some messages
-Using hooks, let us store some an array of messages in the component's state.
+Using hooks, let us store an array of messages in the component's state.
 1. Import `useState` and add this to before your return statement
     ```jsx
     	const [messages, setMessages] = useState([